 What is a crinkle cookie?

-Crinkle Cookies are rolled in powdered sugar right before they go in the oven.
-As the crinkles bake they flatten out and develop their unique, signature crackly top.
+Crinkle Cookies are soft, fudgy cookies covered in powdered sugar.
+The dough is rolled in powdered sugar and as the crinkles bake they flatten out and develop their unique, signature crackly top.
 The powdered sugar adds a delicious sweetness which balances the rich dark chocolate flavor of the Dutch processed cocoa powder.

 Love These Sourdough Discard Crinkle Cookies?
 Check out my My Top 5 Sourdough Cookie Recipes.